In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is self-efficacy.

 - expectations of a behaviour’s consequences

-People who are more self-efficaceous tend to be more resilient, as isolated failures don’t chip away at the overall self-efficacy.
+People who are more self-efficaceous tend to be more resilient, as isolated failures don’t chip away at the overall sense of their own abilities.
 They are also more likely to use adaptive coping mechanisms in response to stressful or challenging situations, and less likely to use avoidance.
 High self-efficacy is also a protective factor against anxiety and depression, and is linked to greater engagement in health promotion activities.

 One of the measures available is the General Self-Efficacy Scale.
 I scored a 17/40, but I think that’s less about my perception of my abilities and more to do with the fact that I know the limitations of my illness in certain types of situations.
 The scale asks about some of those kinds of situations, and doesn’t offer a way to account for diminished capacity.
-In the past, when I have not been depressed, my self-efficacy was generally quite good.
+In the past, when I have not been depressed, I was generally quite self-efficacious.

 - mastery experiences (being able to master new skills)